rackerlabs/rackspace-how-to/content/general/rackspace-account-invoice.md

-Your monthly Rackspace account invoice includes account and billing information, payment information, tax information, and summaries of your Services, promotions, and discounts.
+Your monthly Rackspace account invoice includes account and billing information, payment information, tax information, and summaries of your services, promotions, and discounts.
 This article provides a detailed description of the pages in your PDF or CSV invoice.

 **Note:** For an explanation of a detailed invoice that shows an itemized,